Conduct Disorder in Children

 - Shows behavior that concerns friends, family, or teachers, and others express concern about this behavior and ask you to seek help

-Call 911 if your child has suicidal thoughts, a suicide plan, and the means to carry out the plan.
+Call or text 988 if your child has suicidal thoughts, a suicide plan, and the means to carry out the plan.
 Never leave them alone until the situation is assessed and treatment laid out.
 This may include a hospital stay.
+When you call or text 988, you will be connected to trained crisis counselors at the National Suicide Prevention Lifeline.
+An online chat option is also available at www.suicidepreventionlifeline.org.
+Lifeline is free and available 24/7.

 Key points about conduct disorder in children